 You see, no matter how compelling, informative, and brilliant your blog posts and website copy may be, potential customers are going to want to know who else has worked with you successfully.
 It’s simply the way humans work.
 We need validation and we need to know we’re not giving our resources away to someone who won’t provide us with a return.
 To combat this, short, precise and jaw-dropping case studies are an extremely effective way to assist your organization in closing a sale.

 Everyone consumers content differently, some users will read your content word for word and others will simply press play on an explainer video.
 While videos aren’t an absolutely essential part of your content marketing mix, they will give your website a ridiculous amount of legitimacy and can easily communicate a complex message through both visuals, voice overs and text.
 If the budget is there, you can take it up a notch and develop a video that is unique, engaging and worth sharing.
+Pro tip: to save money, use free text to voice tools to give your video a voiceover.

 It’s very rare that you can create video gold like the Dollar Shave Club viral sensation.